yuvansharma/sundial/README.md

 Great way of testing the expected shadow of the Sundial.
 That way, I was able to save the cost of a 3D printing of the Sundial.

 Acknowledgments:
 1. The Digital Sundial original CAD STL file is from Mojoptix on Thingiverse.
+See https://www.thingiverse.com/thing:1068443
 2. For Sun angle calculations, I found a nice library called pysolar.
 That way, I only had to find my home's local latitude/longitude.
-3.
+See https://pysolar.readthedocs.io/